kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 other signal that makes the failure sufficiently clear to the requester without revealing too much about the transaction, based on established security requirements.

-All policy resources must include `TargetRef` with the fields specified [here](https://github.com/kubernetes-sigs/gateway-api/blob/a33a934af9ec6997b34fd9b00d2ecd13d143e48b/apis/v1alpha2/policy_types.go#L24-L41).
+All policy resources must include `TargetRefs` with the fields specified [here](https://github.com/kubernetes-sigs/gateway-api/blob/a33a934af9ec6997b34fd9b00d2ecd13d143e48b/apis/v1alpha2/policy_types.go#L24-L41).
-In an upcoming [extension](https://github.com/kubernetes-sigs/gateway-api/issues/2147) to TargetRef, policy resources _may_ also choose to include `SectionName` and/or `Port` in the TargetRef following the same mechanics as `ParentRef`.
+In an upcoming [extension](https://github.com/kubernetes-sigs/gateway-api/issues/2147) to TargetRefs, policy resources _may_ also choose to include `SectionName` and/or `Port` in the target reference following the same mechanics as `ParentRef`.

-BackendTLSPolicySpec contains the `TargetRef` and `TLS` fields.
-The `TLS` field is a `BackendTLSPolicyConfig` and contains `CertRefs`, `StandardCerts`, and `Hostname`.
+BackendTLSPolicySpec contains the `TargetRefs` and `Validation` fields.
+The `Validation` field is a `BackendTLSPolicyValidation` and contains `CACertificateRefs`, `WellKnownCACertificates`, and `Hostname`.
 The names of the fields were chosen to facilitate discussion, but may be substituted without blocking acceptance of the content of the API change.
+In fact, the `CertRefs` field name was changed to CACertRefs and then to CACertificateRefs as of April 2024.

-The `CertRefs` and `StandardCerts` fields are both optional, but one of them must be set for a valid TLS configuration.
-CertRefs is a slice of
-named config maps, each containing a single cert.
+The `CACertificateRefs` and `WellKnownCACertificates` fields are both optional, but one of them must be set for a valid TLS configuration.
+CACertificateRefs is an implementation-specific slice of named object references, each containing a single cert.
 We originally proposed to follow the convention established by the [CertificateRefs field on Gateway](https://github.com/kubernetes-sigs/gateway-api/blob/18e79909f7310aafc625ba7c862dfcc67b385250/apis/v1beta1/gateway_types.go#L340)
 , but the CertificateRef requires both a tls.key and tls.crt and a certificate reference only requires the tls.crt.
-StandardCerts is an optional enum that allows users to specify whether to use the set of CA certificates trusted by the Gateway (StandardCerts specified as "System"), or to use the existing CertRefs (StandardCerts specified as "").
-The use
+WellKnownCACertificates is an optional enum that allows users to specify whether to use the set of CA certificates trusted by the

-and definition of system certificates is implementation-dependent, and the intent is that these certificates are obtained from the underlying operating system.
-CertRefs contains one or more references to Kubernetes objects that contain PEM-encoded TLS certificates, which are used to establish a TLS handshake between the gateway and backend pod.
+Gateway (WellKnownCACertificates specified as "System"), or to use the existing CACertificateRefs (WellKnownCACertificates specified as "").
+The use and definition of system certificates is implementation-dependent, and the intent is that these certificates are obtained from the underlying operating system.
+CACertificateRefs contains one or more references to Kubernetes objects that contain PEM-encoded TLS certificates, which are used to establish a TLS handshake between the gateway and backend pod.
 References to a resource in a different namespace are invalid.
-If CertRefs is unspecified, then StandardCerts must be set to "System" for a valid configuration.
+If ClientCertifcateRefs is unspecified, then WellKnownCACertificates must be set to "System" for a valid configuration.
-If StandardCerts is unspecified, then CertRefs must be specified with at least one entry for a valid configuration.
+If WellKnownCACertificates is unspecified, then CACertificateRefs must be specified with at least one entry for a valid configuration.
-If StandardCerts is set to "System" and there are no system trusted certificates or the implementation doesn't define system trusted certificates, then the associated TLS connection must fail.
+If WellKnownCACertficates is set to "System" and there are no system trusted certificates or the implementation doesn't define system trusted certificates, then the associated TLS connection must fail.

 The `Hostname` field is required and is to be used to configure the SNI the Gateway should use to connect to the backend.